 SWAC Forum 2013

-Within the Sahel and West Africa Week, to be held from 25 to 29 November 2013, the SWAC Forum will provide a platform for dialogue between experts and policy makers on the development potential of the Saharo-Sahelian areas and the role that co-operation between North and West Africa could play in stabilising and developing these areas.
-Authors of the Atlas and experts will participate in panel discussions.
-By bringing together SWAC Members (notably the West African regional organisations) and other key stakeholders, we hope that the Forum will favour an informed and rich debate that encourages increased co-operation between North and West Africa.
+Within the Sahel and West Africa Week, to be held from 25 to 29 November 2013, the SWAC Forum will provide a platform for government officials, experts and policy makers.
+The Forum will promote dialogue on the development potential of the Saharo-Sahelian areas and on how co-operation between North, West and Central Africa could affect their long-term stabilisation and development.
+Authors of the atlas and experts will participate in panel discussions.
+By bringing together SWAC Members (notably the West African regional organisations) and other key stakeholders, we hope that the Forum will favour an informed and rich debate that encourages increased co-operation between North, Central and West Africa.

-Drawing on the forward-looking analysis, an Atlas will be published within the OECD West African Studies series.
+Drawing on the forward-looking analysis, an atlas will be published within the OECD West African Studies series in 2014.
 It will be structured in two parts:

 - Part 1: Annotated maps and graphs providing a detailed description of key features of the Saharo-Sahelian areas.

 - Part 2: Thematic chapters analysing key issues and challenges from a trans-regional perspective.

 - History, and bi- and multilateral political relations.
 An analytical summary of the most important stages of North and West African history, focusing on convergent and/or divergent dynamics between the two regions.
 An historical overview and description of current alliances, and of bi- and multilateral political relations, including regional co-operation (AMU, CEN-SAD, CILSS, ECOWAS, UEMOA, etc.).

 - Crises, conflicts and insecurity.
 An analytical overview of past crises and conflicts and their regional dimensions.
 A description and spatial analysis of trafficking.